kzvdar42/lexer-fortran/README.md

 parse :: String -> [Token]
 ```
 * Question mark `?` is parsed as a one that is allowed in the language, but no usage of it was actually found.
-* FORTRAN95 has kind type parameters for literal constants, but our lexer parses them as individual id tokens, so we left them for the syntax analiser to consider.
+* FORTRAN95 has kind type parameters for literal constants, but our lexer parses them as individual `TId` tokens, so we left them for the syntax analyzer to be considered.
 * No generalization of functions was applied, but places where changes could be done are obviously pointed by comments and docs.
-* We aggregated all numeric constants into `TNumber` token
+* We have aggregated all numeric constants into `TNumber` token.
 * All number signs (except the exponent sign inside `TNumber`) are left for the syntax analyzer as unary operators.
 * Complex numbers, like `(3.5, -2.17e-5)` are left to the syntax anayzer (it is easy to handle them by syntax also).
 * `Character` - name of datatype in Fortran, which is equivalent to a single character or a sequence of characters (actually - string).